The Watsons Go to Birmingham – 1963

 The Watsons Go to Birmingham – 1963.
 Christopher Paul Curtis, 1995.
 Delacorte Press.

-Wonderful authentic first-person narration by an African-American little boy about his family in cold, cold Flint, Michigan, where his mama longs for the warmth of home in Alabama but his dad reminds her of the Jim Crow stuff they were glad to leave behind.
+An African-American little boy tells this story about his family in cold, cold Flint, Michigan, where his mama longs for the warmth of home in Alabama but his dad reminds her of the Jim Crow stuff they were glad to leave behind.
 Basic childhood stuff: a bully for a big brother, who will then turn around and defend him; worry about his appearance, his “lazy eye”; the excitement of preparations for a family trip to Birmingham, including the delight of a turntable that fits into the car where he can play “Yakkity-yak” as many times in a row as his parents will tolerate.

-Laugh-out-loud funny, absolutely believable, and Curtis manages to do some teaching in ways that don’t feel contrived.
+The road trip is an adventure, and meeting his grandma is a pleasure, but it's a dangerous world he has to learn to navigate.
+Laugh-out-loud funny, absolutely believable, Curtis manages to do some teaching in this story in ways that don’t feel contrived.
 Where has this author been all my life?
 He has a half-dozen other middle grade books out.

-Wonderful authentic first-person narration by an African-American little boy about his family in cold, cold Flint, Michigan, where his mama longs for the warmth of home in Alabama but his dad reminds her of the Jim Crow stuff they were glad to leave behind.
+An African-American little boy tells this story about his family in cold, cold Flint, Michigan, where his mama longs for the warmth of home in Alabama but his dad reminds her of the Jim Crow stuff they were glad to leave behind.
 Basic childhood stuff: a bully for a big brother, who will then turn around and defend him; worry about his appearance, his “lazy eye”; the excitement of preparations for a family trip to Birmingham, including the delight of a turntable that fits into the car where he can play “Yakkity-yak” as many times in a row as his parents will tolerate.

-Laugh-out-loud funny, absolutely believable, and Curtis manages to do some teaching in ways that don’t feel contrived.
+The road trip is an adventure, and meeting his grandma is a pleasure, but it's a dangerous world he has to learn to navigate.
+Laugh-out-loud funny, absolutely believable, Curtis manages to do some teaching in this story in ways that don’t feel contrived.
 Where has this author been all my life?
 He has a half-dozen other middle grade books out.